sherryxiao1988/cs243-summary/SoftwarePipelining.md

 Usually with software pipelining you get worse latency but better throughput.

-The locally compacted code may not be optimal, but we only care that the steady state is tight.

-With "doAccross" loops there's a limit of how much you can parallelise the code.

 ### Resource constraints on Initiation Interval

 > for all resource i